I know you want to set goals that will help you achieve amazing results in your life!

 Setting Goals That Drive Your Soul

-Unfortunately, too many of us are stuck with goals that we think we should have because of our peers or family or the expectations of society in general.
+Unfortunately, too many people are stuck with goals that they think they should have because of their peers or family or the expectations of society in general.

-So we end up with vague, meaningless goals, that reappear on our New Year’s resolution list year in and year out.
+So they end up with vague, meaningless goals, that reappear on their New Year’s resolution list year in and year out.

 So let’s go!